 Section 1217.14 would define the term "manufacturer for the U.S. market" to mean domestic manufacturers and importers of softwood lumber.
 Such importers may not have manufactured the softwood lumber, but would be importing softwood lumber that had been manufactured from softwood logs.
-The term is intended to facilitate equity between the domestic and importing members of the softwood lumber industry.
+This definition is intended to provide a common term for the domestic and importing members of the softwood lumber industry.

 Section 1217.15 would define the term "marketing" to mean the sale or other disposition of softwood lumber in interstate, foreign, or intrastate commerce.
-The sale or disposition of softwood lumber within a State would constitute marketing.
+The sale or disposition of softwood lumber within a state would constitute marketing.